Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Methodology

 \subsection{Sampler Configuration}

-We use a vectorized formulation of the nested sampling algorithm developed by \citet{yallup2025nested} within \texttt{blackjax}.
+We use a vectorized formulation of the nested sampling algorithm developed by \citet{yallup2026nestedslicesamplingvectorized} within \texttt{blackjax}.
 To ensure optimal speed and compatibility with this sampler, we also built a fully vectorized ARIMA framework in Python using \texttt{JAX} \citep{jax2018github}.

 The sampler is initialized by specifying the model order, prior parameters, the number of live points $n_{\text{live}}$ and a random seed for the run.
-The process is parallelized in this sampler through the simultaneous deletion and repletion of a batch of $n_\text{delete}$ lowest-likelihood points.
+The process is parallelized in this sampler through the simultaneous deletion and replacement of a batch of $n_\text{delete}$ lowest-likelihood points.
 This parallelization parameter is set to $n_\text{delete}=50$.
 The \texttt{blackjax} nested sampler adopts Slice Sampling \citep{10.1214/aos/1056562461} as a default algorithm for the inner MCMC kernel of the sampler.
 The length of the MCMC chain run $k$ for each single replacement of the points is expressed in terms of the number of dimensions $\hat{d}$ of the parameter space.
 This value is conventionally set to $k=6\hat{d}$ in our work.
-The convergence criterion is defined, as discussed in subsection \ref{samplerdetails}, using the threshold value:
+The nested sampling run is terminated once the remaining live points are expected to contribute negligibly to the total evidence estimate.
+This is quantified using the ratio of the maximum possible remaining evidence contribution from the live points, $Z_{\text{live}}$, to the accumulated evidence estimate $Z$.
+We set a convergence criterion using the threshold value: